 An E-2 visa can be the perfect visa for a foreign national who wants to start a business in the United States.
-The visa can be obtained with a low investment amount ($50,000 or greater) and the visa does not require the investor to hire a set number of employees.
+The visa can be obtained with a low investment amount ($100,000) and the visa does not require the investor to hire a set number of employees.
 The visa is only available to citizens of Treaty countries and there are approximately 80 treaty countries that are eligible.
 For a complete list of the treaty countries click here.

 For all but one country, a valid passport is all that is necessary to meet the requirement of being a member of a Treaty country.
 However, for U.K. nationals there is an additional residency requirement which means that you must have a U.K. passport and also reside in the British Isles.
 This residency requirement is applicable whether you are applying for an E-2 investor visa or an E-2 employee visa.
 The key question though is what does “residing in the British Isles” mean?

 You will note that the London consulate’s website provides the information below, which indicates that the applicant must actually reside in the UK to be eligible for an E-2 visa.

 “The United States and the United Kingdom have maintained a treaty of commerce and navigation since 1815.
 In order to be covered by it, citizens of the United Kingdom must own at least 50% of the business and must actively develop and direct that business.
 In addition, in order to be eligible for E visas, U.K. applicants must reside in the British Isles.
 The relevant text, found at 9 FAM 41:51, Exhibit 1, says: The Convention, which entered into force on July 3, 1815, applies only to British territory in Europe (the British Isles (except the Republic of Ireland), the Channel Islands and Gibraltar) and to “inhabitants” of such territory.
 This term, as used in the Convention, means “one who resides actually and permanently in a given place, and has his domicile there.”